wendyn-projects/tagged-enum/README.md

 `TAGGED_UNION` now contains call to `AS` macro which is used inside the header to generate code for the tagged-union.

-First we specify the name of the tagged-union type - `Shape`, then using pattern called [x-macros](https://en.wikipedia.org/wiki/X_macro) with each `MEMBER` we specify label for the tag enum and respective union member type.
+First we specify the name of the tagged-union type - `Shape`, then using pattern called [x-macros](https://en.wikipedia.org/wiki/X_macro) with each `WITH` we specify label for the tag enum and respective union member type.

 Notice we can pass the member types in any type form, since the header will make a `typedef` for each member type _(the reason for that is we can later get the type name just from the tag enum label)_.